The Williston Northampton School Bullying Prevention and Intervention Plan

-A parent of a student who is the target of bullying or cyber-bullying, or of a student who has witnessed or otherwise has relevant information about bullying or cyber-bullying, is strongly urged to promptly notify the Dean of Students, the Director of the Middle School, or the Director of Parent Relations.
-A parent who has directly witnessed bullying, cyber-bullying, or retaliation is also strongly encouraged to contact one of these administrators.
+A parent of a student who is the target of bullying or cyber-bullying, or of a student who has witnessed or otherwise has relevant information about bullying or cyber-bullying, is strongly urged to promptly notify the Dean of Students or the Director of the Middle School.
+A parent who has directly witnessed bullying, cyber-bullying, or retaliation is also strongly encouraged to contact one of the above mentioned administrators.

 Any Williston employee who witnesses or otherwise becomes aware of bullying or cyber-bullying in violation of this Plan, or who becomes aware of retaliation against an individual who reported information concerning a violation of this Plan, is required to report it immediately to the Dean of Students or Director of the Middle School or an immediate supervisor who will then forward it to the Dean or Director.
 Williston employees should not make promises of confidentiality to a student or parent who informs them of an allegation of bullying, cyber-bullying, or retaliation.